XBTinChina/CCN_Association/README.md

 9. Variational autoencoder: An unsupervised model for encoding and decoding fMRI activity in visual cortex
 10. Direct Fit to Nature: An Evolutionary Perspective on Biological and Artificial Neural Networks

+往期安排：
+5月5号	相斌 	If deep learning is the answer, then what is the question? (https://arxiv.org/abs/2004.07580)